Psychology - Westminster College - Fulton, Missouri

 - A Westminster psychology degree is great preparation for graduate programs in law, business, theology, medicine, and the health professions such as occupational therapy, physical therapy, and speech-language pathology.

 “As a student with a bachelor’s in psychology and business administration from Westminster, many aspects of the curriculum such as thesis experience, presentation opportunities, and a plethora of papers helped me to surpass the experience level of many of my colleagues in graduate school initially.
-While the learning environment at Westminster was quite impressive, the professors stood out the most for me as they are truly concerned with the success of each and every student.
-For example, my thesis advisor not only assisted me in the obstacles I encountered in my work, but wrote my reference letter for graduate school and helped me to grow professionally through an abundance of feedback pertaining to career goals and pathways, projects, and presentations.
-Overall, my experience at Westminster, academically and socially, helped me to not only expand my basic knowledge but enhanced my interpersonal and speaking skills as well as professionalism.”
+While the learning environment at Westminster was quite impressive, the professors stood out the most for me as they are truly concerned with the success of each and every student.”
 Ashley Crow, ’06

 Name: Ted Jaeger